Using Excel and Google Sheets data in MotherDuck

 ```

-The previous query simply returns the data set to the terminal, but the query can be modified to write the data into MotherDuck with "Create Table As Select" (CTAS).
+The previous query returns the data set to the terminal, but the query can be modified to write the data into MotherDuck with "Create Table As Select" (CTAS).

 ```sql